 10 credits of approved courses in the Modern period.

-Instead of HIST 388 and HIST 494/498, honors students complete a three-quarter sequence: HIST 395, Modern Historical Writing, is taken Spring of the student’s junior year.
+Instead of HSTRY 388 and HSTRY 494/498, honors students complete a three-quarter sequence: HSTRY 395, Modern Historical Writing, is taken Spring of the student’s junior year.
 This course serves as a rigorous introduction to historiography, "the study of the study of history."
-HIST 395 acquaints students with the numerous ways historians have defined their craft, provides insight on factors which influence historians’ perceptions of the past, and introduces students to a broad range of approaches to historical analysis.
-In HIST 395 students learn the skills necessary for HIST 491/492: Honors Historical Methods.
-Students must earn a 3.5 or better in HIST 395 in order to continue on to HIST 491.
+HSTRY 395 acquaints students with the numerous ways historians have defined their craft, provides insight on factors which influence historians’ perceptions of the past, and introduces students to a broad range of approaches to historical analysis.
+In HSTRY 395 students learn the skills necessary for HSTRY 491/492: Honors Historical Methods.
+Students must earn a 3.5 or better in HSTRY 395 in order to continue on to HSTRY 491.

 The choice of remaining elective History coursework (to reach a total of 70 credits) is entirely at the student's discretion.